mogui/MDWamp/README.md

-# What is it MDWamp ?
+# What is it?

-MDWamp is a client side objective-C implementation of the WebSocket subprotocol [WAMP][wamp_link].
+MDWamp is a client side objective-C implementation of the WebSocket subprotocol [WAMP][wamp_link] (v2).

+**Right now therw is NO backward support for WAMP v1**, but it is something that is already partially developed.

 It uses [SocketRocket][socket_rocket] as WebSocket Protocol implementation.

 With this library and with a server [implementation of WAMP protocol][wamp_impl] you can bring Real-time notification not only for a web app (as WebSocket was created for) but also on your mobile App, just like an inner-app Apple Push Notifcation Service, avoiding the hassle of long polling request to the server for getting new things.